 Name: Enter a Name for the rule.
 You may select a pre-defined Application Name from the drop-down menu and click <<.

 Trigger: This is the port used to trigger the application.
-You can enter either a single port or a range of ports.
+It can be either a single port or a range of ports.